No results were found...

 These standalone pages can be used for ads (like Google text or display ads) or sponsored messages (like a podcast host saying “For 10% off, go to company.com/podcastoffer”).

-Traffic to your website or homepage is more general and comes from all kinds of sources, including direct and organic, i.e. from search engines.
+• Traffic to your website or homepage is more general and comes from all kinds of sources, including search engines, social media, paid ads, emails and people entering your address into their browser

-The ad or CTA leading to the landing page prompts the visitor to go to the landing page to complete a specific action.
-And the content and CTA on the landing page will support this—ideally with nothing that will direct the visitor away from completing the desired action.
+• The ad or CTA leading to the landing page prompts the visitor to go to the landing page to complete a specific action.
+The content and CTA on the landing page will support this without distracting the visitor

 1. Squeeze landing page

-The goal of a squeeze page is to capture the email of a visitor.
-These are usually most effective at the top of the marketing funnel and offer a freebie (such as some type of gated content or a free trial) in exchange for the email address.
+The goal of a squeeze page is to capture a visitor’s email address.
+Squeeze pages are usually most effective at the top of the marketing funnel.
+Many offer a freebie (such as some type of gated content or a free trial) in exchange for the email address.

-Drift keeps it simple with no distracting menu for the visitor to navigate away from the page, a short but compelling description and bright CTA.
+Drift keeps it simple with no distracting menu for the visitor to navigate away from the page, a short but compelling description, and a bright CTA.

 Drift squeeze landing page with dark blue background and bright green CTA

 Squeeze landing pages are great for building your email list.
-If the freebie is valuable and relevant to your product or service, it’s a good indication that the people that signup will be interested in what you have to say in the future.
+If the freebie is valuable and relevant to your product or service, it’s a good indication that the people who sign up will be interested in what you have to say in the future.

 2. Lead capture landing page